THIEN HAU TEMPLE OR BA TEMPLE IN HO CHI MINH CITY

-The central shrine is put an incense burner between two cranes and lamps, all made from bronze, all of them make the place of worship more solemn.
+In the central hall, an incense burner, two candle holders, and lamps are put on an altar, all made from bronze, all of them make the place of worship more solemn.
 These objects were produced in 1886.

-On the back shrine (also called the main shrine or Thien Hau palace), Thien Hau Thanh Mau, Kim Hoa Nuong (right) and Long Mau Nuong Nuong (left) are worshiped.
+On the back hall (also called the main hall or Thien Hau palace), Thien Hau Thanh Mau, Kim Hoa Nuong (right) and Long Mau Nuong Nuong (left) are worshiped.
 Thien Hau Thanh Mau statue was carved from wood, its height is about 1 m.
 That statue had existed here before the temple was built.
-All statues are covered by splendid embroidered clothes.
+All statues are covered with splendid embroidered clothes.

 Thien Hau Thanh Mau in colorful clothes is worshiped on back shrine

 Most of the tourists are impressed by the peaceful atmosphere, openness, strong smell of incense.
 There are hundreds of circle incense sticks hanging from the roof, which last for a week.
 Worshipers also burn different kinds of incense sticks and lots of candles.
 Tourists are able to light prayers requests for a small fee.

 Circle incense sticks hung on metal string in the sky well Thien Hau Temple

 Besides, the temple has lots of other antiques made in the late 18th century and 19th century.
 The temple is decorated with flowers and leaves, birds and animals, horizontal lacquered boards and parallel sentences.
 All of them have red and yellow colors which make the atmosphere warm and solemn.
 The temple also has carved pictures of the four supernatural creatures.
 The temple has pottery sculpture attached on temple’s top, roof, eaves, walls and altars which were produced in China in 1908.

 Activities at Thien Hau Temple